GET IN TOUCH

 Non-invasive imaging plays a critical role in preclinical and clinical anticancer drug development process.
 Imaging is part of most protocols for conducting preclinical and clinical studies of various anticancer drugs since it provides morphological, structural, metabolic, and functional information [1] of drug-target interactions.
 In clinics, biomedical imaging serves as the foundation of comprehensive cancer care, offering benefits such as non-invasive real-time monitoring of biological and pathological processes [1].
 Additionally, biomedical imaging plays a crucial role in cancer management, including prediction [2], screening [3], biopsy guidance for detection [4], staging [5], prognosis [6], and therapeutic guidance [7].
 More importantly, imaging-based screening for early diagnosis continues to play a most important factor in lowering cancer mortality [8].

 Aragen’s competence as a leader in preclinical oncology services is built on more than a decade of anticancer drug development using appropriate animal models and precision molecular imaging tools.
-Aragen scientific team will design, customize, and execute the preclinical oncology studies with major input form the clients and partners.
+Aragen scientific team designs, customizes, and executes the preclinical oncology studies with major input from the clients and partners.
 Our entire teamwork in tandem with the clients to ensure and expedite workflow in a cost-effective and timely manner.
-Our state-of- the-art imaging facilities include Multi species optical and X-ray imaging, advanced in-vivo fluorescent and bioluminescent imaging and Multiplex Immunophenotyping.
-This article will show case few preclinical oncology case studies using Syngeneic, Xenografts, Orthotopic and metastatic tumor models.
+Our state-of- the-art imaging facilities include multi-species optical and X-ray imaging, advanced in-vivo fluorescent and bioluminescent imaging and multiplex immunophenotyping.
+This article escribes a few preclinical oncology case studies using syngeneic, xenografts, orthotopic and metastatic tumor models.
 The following in-house studies highlight the key role of molecular imaging in the drug development process.

 Live Imaging of Raji-Luc Disseminated Model